AnTulcha/Celbridge/Docs/CelbridgeWebUtils.md

 # Monaco Editor in a Web View

 Once I had everything working via Blazor Webassembly, I came across this post which describes how to integrate Monaco using just the Javascript library and an index.html. https://stackoverflow.com/questions/71174736/how-to-use-the-monaco-editor-inside-a-windows-forms-application

 I've learned that Blazor is great if you want to implement an entire Single Page Application SPA, but for integrating individual web pages it's a lot easier to just work with HTML and javascript directly.

-## Localization warnings
+# Monaco Localization warnings

 Building the Windows project head generated these warnings about some of the files in the Monaco folder.
+I think MsBuild thinks they're related to localization and is performing some sort of validation on them incorrectly.
-I think MsBuild think's they're related to localization and is performing some sort of validation on them incorrectly.
 My workaround was to set the following file's Build Action to "None".

 ```
 >WINAPPSDKGENERATEPROJECTPRIFILE : warning : PRI249: 0xdef00520 - Invalid qualifier: ZH-CN